rthrbrs/styleguide/docs/titles.md

     Adam Bodnar
     Polish Public Prosecutor General

+When mentioning a country in a chyron, provide its common name rather than the official, longer one:

+!!! success "Correct"

+    * Poland
+    * Russia
+    * Iran

+!!! failure "Incorrect"

+    * The Republic of Poland
+    * The Russian Federation
+    * The Islamic Republic of Iran

 ### Spelling

 For names originally written in the Latin script, be sure to preserve all diacritical characters included in the original spelling.
 Do not "simplify" names for the sake of an English-speaking audience.